draxil/springboard/README.md

  This is at an early stage of development and is subject to change!
 Upcoming additions:

 * Error handling behaviour
-* Picking up files that appeared while springboard was "off"
 * Filtering / regex for being selective
 * Base paranoia desisions on fsnotify events rather than updated times?

-Please feel free to shout at me if I'm missing something you need.
+Please feel free to contact at me if I'm missing something you need.

 # versions